Walton Goggins

 Source:

-After school, Goggins enrolled at Georgia Southern University, but at nineteen, he left and focused entirely on his goal of making a career in film.
+After high school, Goggins enrolled at Georgia Southern University, but at nineteen, he dropped out to focus entirely on breaking into film.

 Career Beginnings